 The simple answer is yes.
 More startup grants and support are available to limited companies setting up in Ireland.

 The sole trader or limited company pros and cons are a great starting point for anyone thinking about setting up as a limited company.
 Becoming a limited company not only increases the chance of receiving a startup grant but also boosts the credibility of the business.

 Accountant Online is a firm of award winning Chartered Accountants serving Ireland and the UK.
-We understand how important it is for you to meet your compliance obligations, while minimising your tax liability.
+We understand how important it is for you to meet your compliance obligations while at the same time minimising your tax liability.
 We aim to save our clients money without compromising on the quality of our service.
 Get in touch for a free consultation on 01 905 9364 or send an email to firstname.lastname@example.org.
 Find us on Twitter, Facebook and LinkedIn.